 - Error detection

-- Communicate between user and software
+- Establishing communication between user and software

-- Communication between software and hardware.
+- Enabling communication between software and hardware

-Question: Name the different operating systems.
+3. Name the different types of operating systems.

-- Batched operating system.
+- Batched operating system

 - Interactive operating system